thumb_YWE.jpg

 2020 Graphis New Talent–Silver

-Wedding pastries in Taiwan is a traditional wedding gift which is originally from Guangdong, China.
-According to tradition, the giving of wedding pastries by the groom shows that he is respectful and takes his vows seriously.
+Wedding pastries in Taiwan are a traditional wedding gift that is originally from Guangdong, China.
+According to tradition, the groom’s giving of wedding pastries shows that he is respectful and takes his vows seriously.

-Chinese traditional pastries are a cultural treat that the younger generation may not familiar with and are likely to be at a lost when it comes to tracing back the history and purposes.
-The phenomenon can be easily observed from Chinese wedding pastries packagings: Luxury pastries packagings cost expensive money but lose the traditional meanings.
-How do we re-introduce and educate young generations of the wedding tradition?
+Chinese traditional pastries are a cultural treat that the younger generation may not be familiar with and are likely to be at a loss when it comes to tracing back the history and purposes.
+This phenomenon can be easily observed in Chinese wedding pastry packaging: Luxury pastry packaging is expensive but has lost its traditional meaning.

-In the conventional Taiwanese wedding, the groom’s parents will give engagement pastries to the bride’s parents, who share these pastries to family and friends before the wedding day to share their joy.
-Yes, we do! addresses contemporary couples who might be a bride and a groom or a same sex couple.
+In the conventional Taiwanese wedding, the groom’s parents give engagement pastries to the bride’s parents, who share them with family and friends before the wedding day to share their joy.
+Yes, we do! addresses contemporary couples who might be a bride and a groom or a same-sex couple.
 Our brand conveys a joyful and fulfilled engagement with a modern interpretation of the eight steps of Taiwanese betrothals.

 Eight steps of Taiwanese betrothals